mvicenzi/DBSCAN/README.md

 # DBSCAN
-Simple C++ implementation of DBSCAN for n-th dimensional points
+Simple C++ implementation of DBSCAN for n-th dimensional points.

+NB: This is still a work in progress and needs testing!!